greenfieldhq/OLD-greenfieldhq.github.io/_posts/2015-01-27-continuous-integration-with-rails-ember-cli-and-circleci.md

 ## Additional Steps

-If your build process requires any further configuration, check out the [CircleCI Documentation][circle-ci-docs].
+If your build process requires any further configuration, check out the [CircleCI documentation][circle-ci-docs].
 They also have a really helpful chatroom where you can get easily ask for additional help.

 [circle-ci-docs]: https://circleci.com/docs "Circle CI Documentation"